fpsvogel/reading/doc/csv-format.md

 This will be parsed as normal Head and Sources columns.
 If you want more columns than that, then just change it to a non-compact item by removing the comment character and adding in all the missing columns.

-One reason I like this form is that [an AutoHotkey script](https://github.com/fpsvogel/reading/blob/main/doc/autohotkey-reading-csv.rb) recognizes a compact planned item and incorporates it into the new row, and having a Sources column ready to go means less work changing the planned item into a regular row.
+One reason I like this form is that my shortcut scripts for creating a new row ([Ruby](https://github.com/fpsvogel/reading/blob/main/doc/ruby_reading_csv_row_shortcut.rb), [AutoHotkey](https://github.com/fpsvogel/reading/blob/main/doc/autohotkey-reading-row-shortcut.ahk)) recognize a compact planned item and incorporates it into the new row, and having a Sources column ready to go means less work changing the planned item into a regular row.

 ### Compact planned items: ignored emojis